14 Traits of a Sheltered Person (and How They Affect Adulthood)

 1. Avoiding Uncertainty

-But it quietly strengthens fear of unfamiliar experiences.
+Avoidance feels safe in the moment.
+But it strengthens your fear of unfamiliar experiences.

 2. Overthinking Social Situations

+Small interactions become mentally puzzling for you.
 You replay conversations and analyze what others may think.

 3. Waiting for Permission

 Sometimes you hesitate before acting because you subconsciously expect approval.
+This reflects your earlier environments where authority figures guided most decisions.

 A Common Pattern